Chain Pricing

 - You want a one-stop mechanic who also handles brakes, suspension, alignment, and general repair, so the rotation visit doubles as a check-in for the broader service relationship.

-- You bought the Lifetime Tire Care Package at tire purchase.
-The free rotation thereafter is genuinely free and the 19-point inspection is genuinely useful.
+- You bought your tires at Firestone.
+The lifetime rotation thereafter is genuinely free and the courtesy check is genuinely useful.

 - You drive an older car (10+ years) where small developing problems are best caught early.
 The Courtesy Inspection has saved more than one transmission by flagging fluid issues at 6,000-mile intervals.